We promote independent living in a structured family environment.

 Each member is responsible to keep bedroom neat and clean, clean up after herself, and complete house chores.

-Each recovery agreement will be tailored to the individual woman’s needs.
+Each recovery plan will be tailored to the individual woman’s needs.

 House standards are to ensure the safety and cohesive behaviors of everyone in the house.